HL7/fhir-radiation-dose-summary-ig/input/pagecontent/testing.md

 ##### Steps

-* The RDSP actor gather an RDSR from an irradiating modality (a CT RDSR, an X-Ray RDSR or an RRDSR)
+* The RDSP actor gathers an RDSR from an irradiating modality (a CT RDSR, an X-Ray RDSR or an RRDSR)
-* The RDSP actor collect the identifiers of the Patient, the Device, the Practitioner, and the ImagingStudy from the FHIR Server
+* The RDSP actor collects the identifiers of the Patient, the Device, the Practitioner, and the ImagingStudy from the FHIR Server
-    * If some of the resources are not found, the RDSP actor construct them in order to share them with the FHIR Server
+    * If some of the resources are not found, the RDSP actor constructs them in order to share them with the FHIR Server
-* The RDSP construct the Radiation Dose Summary resource and POST it with the FHIR server
+* The RDSP actor constructs the Radiation Dose Summary resource and POST it to the FHIR server
-* The RDSC actor query the FHIR server and collect radiation summary information
+* The RDSC actor queries the FHIR server and collects radiation summary information
-* Optionally, the RDSC actor enhance the FHIR server with the Radiation Summary Report.
+* Optionally, the RDSC actor enhances the FHIR server with the Radiation Summary Report.

 ##### Validation

-* The generated Radiation Summary resources shall pass the validation tools execution, using the FHIR [validator](https://fhir.github.io/latest-ig-validator/org.hl7.fhir.validator.jar){:target="_blank"}
+* The generated Radiation Summary resources shall pass the validation tool testing, using the FHIR [validator](https://fhir.github.io/latest-ig-validator/org.hl7.fhir.validator.jar){:target="_blank"}

 <a name="testdata"></a>